 Google Analytics for Business Retention

 Building business performance and retaining more visitors on the website can be guided by Google analytics results.
 For example, if data suggests that a particular page with high traffic was having a very high bounce rate, that could affect the overall bounce rate of the website and signal that people are leaving the website with a bad impression.

-GA data can be useful in improving the page content to get better performance and the outcome can be observed for a period to see how the changes have affected user behaviour.
-The same thing applies to clickthrough rates, and session lifetime.
+GA data can be useful in improving the page content to get better performance and the outcome can be observed for a period to see how the changes have affected user behavior.
+The same thing applies to click through rates, and session lifetime.

 Google Analytics as a Measure of Success

 There are a number of ways stakeholders use Google Analytics to measure success within the organization.
 Here are a few primary ones: